gwu-libraries/social-feed-manager/docs/use_cases.rst

 Complex Use Cases
 -----------------

-**Name change** What if the owner of a Twitter account changes the name of the account?
+**Name Change** What if the owner of a Twitter account changes the name of the account?
 If the TwitterUser in SFM was created to collect tweets from this Twitter account, it should continue to do so, since the UID never changes.
 However, the name of the TwitterUser may temporarily still show the old name of the Twitter account.
 If a cron job has been set up